Lost your licence and need a limited licence?

 However, Rupert often works with his clients during any stand down period to draft the necessary documents – this means that the application can be heard as soon as possible.
 Take legal advice immediately to avoid delay.

-Find out how Rupert Wards’ legal services can help your situation
+Find out how a Limited Licence Lawyer can help your situation

 Simply fill in your details in the form below and you will be contacted to discuss with you our legal services can maximise your likelihood of success in a limited licence application or drink driving case.